 We visit Fish Creek Provincial Park often, whether for biking in summer or cross-country skiing in winter.

 This year we finally had a chance to check out Sikome Lake, a man-made lake with sandy beaches and warm water.
 If you have kids especially, these are essential features.

-We have already visited a fair share of water facilities in Calgary, including many outdoor swimming pools and even a beach at Chestermere Lake.
+We have already visited a fair share of water facilities in Calgary, including many outdoor swimming pools, the popular Prairie Winds spray park & wading pool, and even a beach at Chestermere Lake.
 While outdoor swimming pools also have warm water, they’re small and get crazy busy in summer.
 Sandy beach at Chestermere is also lovely, but the water is cooler.

 Sikome Lake is a definite winner for water fun in Calgary.

 We’re bringing you a guide to Sikome Lake so you can plan your visit.
 It’s divided into several sections:

 - Sikome Lake essential info